bdunko/Charon-s-Obol/notes/Obol/Polish.md

 - [ ] Vignette flash when taking damage.
 Pulsating vignette in black when lower on life.
 - [ ] "Zoom out" camera transition to table after the zoom in to patron scene.
 - [ ] Play with checkerboard full screen effect with light.
-- [ ] Bug - clicking and then moving away then releasing still triggers the button
 - [ ] Art - Since the NUMBER does not change on Artemis/Demeter/Hades upgrades, perhaps change the ICON to indicate the power is stronger as well?
 Just minor graphical effect such as fancy pixels around the edges n stuff; maybe multiple arrows for Artemis or whatever.
 - [ ] FX - Lighting effects (experiment with)
 - [ ] FX - Rising text from payoffs (- souls, + souls, - life, etc)